Commonly Asked Questions Regarding SEO

 3) What are meta descriptions?

-A meta description is the text that appears below your page in a search engine result that explains what the page is all about.
-Example:
+A meta description is a text that appears below your page in a search engine result that explains what the page is all about.

 4) What is the difference between indexed and crawling?